ftacchini/flexible-core/docs/architecture/design-patterns.md

 ### Usage in Flexible

 - All framework components use DI
-- Modules register bindings in InversifyJS containers
+- Modules register bindings in TSyringe containers
 - Controllers and services receive dependencies via constructor injection

 **See:** [Modules](modules.md)